locka99/cpp-to-rust-book/features_of_rust/types.md

 Essentially this enum has no values at all so anything that assigns or matches this nothing-ness is unreachable and the compiler can issue warnings or errors.
 If the code had used `()` the compiler might not be able to determine this.

-This link describes the [gory details](https://github.com/rust-lang/rfcs/blob/master/text/1216-bang-type.md) of this pattern and proposes compiler support for a special `!` notation.
-Until this lands as a feature you are better off to say `()`.

 ## Tuples

 A tuple is a collection of values of the same or different type passed to a function or returned by one as if it were a single value.